Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_0_intro.md

     If you see duplicate entires like this, delete the old entry and try logging in again.

+## 1.0.2 Setup the workspace

+!!! warning "Skip this if the workspace has already been set up"

+    This step will setup the workspace for the workshop.
+This includes:

+    - Creating the directory `/scratch/<PROJECT>/<USER>/nextflow-on-hpc-materials`
+    - Cloning the `sarek` git repository to `/scratch/<PROJECT>/<USER>/nextflow-on-hpc-materials/part1/sarek`
+    - Cloning the `config-demo-nf` git repository to `/scratch/<PROJECT>/<USER>/nextflow-on-hpc-materials/part1/config-demo-nf`
+    - Creating and populating the Singularity cache directory at `/scratch/<PROJECT>/<USER>/nextflow-on-hpc-materials/singularity`

+    This is a **one-time setup**. **If these folders and files already exist** on your system, it means it has already been setup and you can **safely skip ahead to [section 1.0.3: Navigate to the `part1` working directory](#103-navigate-to-the-part1-working-directory)**.

+    We will let you know on the day whether these steps have already been performed for you.

 For this workshop, we will be working within the scratch storage system of the HPCs.
 Navigate to the scratch space for the workshop project.

 1. In the left-hand side bar, click on the "Explorer" tab (an icon that looks like two sheets of paper).